 A brief resolved unexplained event (BRUE) is a set of symptoms in an infant that cause the caregiver to believe the child may be in distress or danger.
-BRUE lasts less than one minute and includes one or more of the following:
+BRUE lasts less than 1 minute and includes one or more of the following:

 The cause of BRUE is not known.